 What is generally misunderstood is that modern landowner private property rights do not include the ownership of coal or other minerals below ground.
 These rights are the property of the state and are developed for the benefit of all the residents of New South Wales.
 Hume Coal is the only company with the right to explore for coal in the area.

-In modern times, coal exploration licences were granted in 1956, and the licence now held by Hume Coal is a portion of the original granted area.
-The proposed underground mine area is a 70% reduction on the original exploration area granted to Hume Coal’s predecessor.
+In the Southern Highlands, coal exploration licenses were granted in 1956 and the license now held by Hume Coal is a portion of the original granted area.
+Whilst the exploration area (Authorisation 349) covers an area of approx. 89 sq. km, the proposed underground mining area is far less.

 History of Modern-Day Coal Exploration